evently-cloud/site/src/concepts.md

 }
 ```

-These same selectors can also be use to control event append actions.
-The Append Event API accepts a Selector ID (part of the Selector response) for atomic appends.
+These same selectors can also be use to atomically append events to the ledger.

 ## Event Registry

 Event names are registered before they can be appended.
-Once an event has been appended, that Event name cannot be deleted from the registry.
+The ledger will reject events that have not been registered for the entity.
+Applications benefit by keeping the correct events in the right entity and blocking many programming mistakes before they pollute the permanent ledger.